 Birds

-The primary aims of the nature conservation research at the wind energy test site are to develop and test protective measures and better ways of preventing birds from colliding with wind turbines.
-This work most notably includes technical systems for the detection of birds.
-In order to examine their capability more closely, the behaviour of birds of prey at the test site is studied in detail using radar, telemetry and laser rangefinders.
-The focus in Germany is mainly on the red kite, therefore several red kites living at the test site have already been fitted with GPS transmitters.
-Their flight movements are now continuously recorded and viewed in relation to meteorological parameters, to name but one approach.
+The primary goal of bird research at the wind energy test field is to develop and test avoidance measures that are able to better protect endangered birds of prey from collisions.
+These include technical systems for detecting birds, so-called anti-collision systems.
+In order to investigate their suitability for use in more detail, the behaviour of birds of prey is being studied in detail at the test site using radar, telemetry and laser range finders.
+As the red kite is the main focus in Germany, several red kites living at the test site have already been fitted with GPS transmitters.
+Their flight movements are now continuously recorded and correlated with meteorological parameters such as wind speed, precipitation and visibility.
+The project also involves testing the reliability of anti-collision systems already available on the market.

 Bats